nikolas/bigchan/README.md

 How to make your own Bigchan
 ===========================================
-Bigchan is an imageboard from the future of the Internet.
+Bigchan is an imageboard from a future

 Do you want to put pictures on the Internet?
 Have conversations with friends online?
 Put pictures online and show them to people?
 If you use Facebook you probably don't need bigchan.